naegelyd/recordtype/README.txt

   self-documenting.
 It can be printed, executed using exec(), or saved to a file and imported.

-* ._fields: Tuple of strings listing the field names.
+* _fields: Tuple of strings listing the field names.
 Useful for introspection.

 Renaming invalid field names